 Parents are invited to look around the school and are then invited to a reception transition open meeting to ensure they know about school procedures, daily routines, and the environment and to get to know the staff.
 They can also voice any concerns they may want to express.
 Parents are given an early year's prospectus to take home.
 Any information from the parents' evening can be found on the school website.
 Children are also given transition packs for the summer holidays, which include items such as a name writing card, number formation sheet, phonic mat, a transition story card for parents so children can talk about how they feel about starting school in order to make them feel at more ease in September.
+Children are also given an 'all about me' bag which they return in September to link in with our Proud to be me topic.

 The early years phase leader also meets any nurseries that children are coming from other than Temple Meadow to share and discuss the development of the child; looking at the child in their familiar environment and looking through their learning journey/next steps.
 Notes of these are recorded on a log and shared with the team and added onto my concern.
-Staff then carry out a home visit to build a relationship with the parents/carers and child and discuss the child's interests, medical information and family.
-These home visits are then shared with SLT, class teacher and pastoral.
+Staff then carry out a home visit phone call to build a relationship with the parents/carers and child and discuss the child's interests, medical information and family.
+These home visit phone calls are then shared with SLT, class teacher and pastoral.
 They are also discussed in phase to the team gains an understanding of the child and if there are any specific needs.
-It is then the pastoral's responsibility to add the home visit onto the child's my concern records.
+It is then the pastoral's responsibility to add the home visit phone call onto the child's my concern records.